neenjo/gawlerchallange/README.md

     Installing setuptools, pip, wheel...
     done.

-Activate the virtualenv and install jupyter, fossil and so forth locally into the environment.
+Activate the virtualenv and install jupyter, folium and so forth locally into the environment.

     $ source VENV/bin/activate